-In this section, we calculate the brightness temperature power spectrum by considering the spin temperature fluctuation.
-In order to factorize the effect of spin temperature fluctuation on the power spectrum, we compare the power spectrum with different two prescriptions,
+In this section, we calculate the brightness temperature power spectrum by considering the spin temperature fluctuation. \RAm{In order to factorize the effect of spin temperature fluctuation on the power spectrum, we compare the power spectrum with different two prescriptions,

 where $T_{S\gamma}\equiv(1-T_{\gamma}/T_S)$.
-In equation (\ref{eq:Tb1}), $T_{S\gamma}$ is assumed to unity, which has been considered reasonable at post recombination epoch.
-On the other side, in equation (\ref{eq:Tb2}), the spin temperature is fluctuating, and we compute the fluctuation of neutral hydrogen gas density and spin temperature fluctuation simultaneously.
-Fig.\ref{fig:PkTb} compares the power spectra defined by equations (\ref{eq:Tb1}) and (\ref{eq:Tb2}) apart from the normalization prefactors.
+In equation (\ref{eq:Tb1}), $T_{S\gamma}$ is assumed to be unity, which has been considered reasonable at the post-recombination epoch in the literature.
+On the other side, in equation (\ref{eq:Tb2}), the spin temperature is also fluctuating in addition to the neutral hydrogen gas density, and then we compute the total fluctuation of the brightness temperature. } Figure~\ref{fig:PkTb} compares the power spectra defined by equations (\ref{eq:Tb1}) and (\ref{eq:Tb2}) apart from the normalization prefactors.
 We see that the spin temperature fluctuation causes a slope deviation of about 2\% in $k\leq1\hmpci$.
 Reminded that the power spectrum at small scales is dominated by high-density regions and large scales by lower density regions.
 Therefore, the effect of $T_{S\gamma}$ which largely impacts at low-density regions may suppress the amplitude on large scales.